LeehoLim/OpenBazaar-Litecoin-Full-Node-Wallet/README.md

 Litecoin Full Node Wallet Implementation for OpenBazaar.
 Please refer to the 'altcoins' file in the docs folder.
 Must have a full Litecoin node in order to use with OpenBazaar.

+You can find the relevant files in the following section of the repository:

+/bitcoin/litecoind

 ## Documentation